Understanding Construction Loans

 Construction loans can be obtained by a home builder or the prospective owner, but for the purposes of this article, we’ll focus on an individual interested in taking out such a loan to build his/her future home.

 Getting approved for a construction loan can be harder than getting a mortgage for a home that’s already built, because there’s no existing property for foreclosure purposes if you default.
 And if the builder does a shoddy job or property values fall, then the bank could wind up with collateral that isn’t worth as much as the loan.
-For this reason, construction loans typically have some key characteristics, detailed in this next section:
+For this reason, construction loans typically have some key characteristics, detailed in the next section.

 Getting approved for a construction loan